-The Department of Infrastructure and Regional Development manages policy and standards development on vehicle emissions, vehicle noise and fuel consumption labelling.
+The Department of Infrastructure, Transport, Regional Development, Communications and the Arts manages policy and standards development on vehicle emissions, vehicle noise and fuel consumption labelling.
 It administers the Australian Design Rules which are national standards for vehicle safety, anti-theft and emissions.
-The Department of the Environment and Energy is responsible for fuel quality standards.